6. Multiplicative Functionals#

 Provided that

-Next consider the one-period holding period return on a \(t\) period discount bond:
+Next consider a one-period holding period return on a \(t\) period discount bond:

 Using stochastic stability and taking limits as \(t\) tends to \(\infty\) gives the limiting holding-period return:

 These long-horizon limits provide approximations to the eigenvalue for the stochastic discount factor and the ratio of the eigenfunctions.
-[Kazemi, 1992] observes in a model without a martingale component that the inverse of this holding-period return is the one-period stochastic discount factor.
-[Alvarez and Jermann, 2005] extends this insight by showing that the reciprocal reveals the component of one-period stochastic discount factor net of its martingale component.
-A subjective belief model could be a rationale for the martingale component of the cumulative stochastic discount factor process with stationary (net of a time trend) model of the macro economy.
+In a model without a martingale component [Kazemi, 1992], observed that the inverse of this holding-period return is the one-period stochastic discount factor.
+[Alvarez and Jermann, 2005] extend this insight by showing that the reciprocal reveals the component of one-period stochastic discount factor net of its martingale component.
+Within the [Kazemi, 1992] setup, a subjective belief specification, distinct from the baseline probability specification used to represent valuations, could rationalize the martingale component of a cumulative stochastic discount factor process.
+For instance, the baseline probability specification could be the one that actually generates the data.
+This distinction between probability measures can be sufficient to induce a martingale component relative to baseline probabilities even though this component is absent when valuations are depicted with the subjective probabilities.

 6.8.
 Long-term risk-return tradeoff for cash flows#

-We now study the long-term limits of such pricing.
+We now study long-term limits of prices of such cash flows.
 In addition to the stochastic discount process (6.15), form:

 with a corresponding cash-flow return over horizon \(t\):